Three people working in a module on a spaceship

 Digital user interface laid on top of a physical environment with information about that environment displayed

-Design will help tailor software and supporting tech to the unique requirements of space.
+Tailor software and supporting tech to the unique requirements of space.

 A future space station may operate like an office building, hosting multiple tenants, each with their own needs and private interests.
 A station's operators (and IT department) will have to ensure that there's no risk to their tenants' intellectual property and other proprietary information; this will change how the tech stack for space is designed, with the separation of different data sets and permissioning baked into the foundation from day one.